canonical/launchpad-manual/docs/developer/how-to/index.rst

 Debug
 -----
-Launchpad has many moving parts and identifying the source of an error isn't always straightforward.
-There are a some ways to simplify debugging efforts.
+Launchpad has many moving parts.
+This means identifying the source of an error isn't always straightforward, but there are several ways to simplify debugging efforts.

 - :ref:`Debug tests with Visual Studio Code <debug-with-visual-studio-code>`
 - :ref:`Debug stories and pagetests <debug-stories-pagetests>`